zevv/bucklespring/README.md

 $ buckle.exe
 ````

-The program is launched in the background, and has no userinterface whatsoever.
+The program is launched in the background, and has no user interface whatsoever.
 To terminate, find 'buckle.exe' in the task manager and kill.
 Any volunteers
 for implementing a systray icon?